christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-facebook-chatbot-with-laravel-and-botman-studio.md

 <img class="alignnone" style="max-width: 100%; height: auto;" alt="Screenshot of how to add the Messenger product to your Facebook app" src="/assets/post-images/blog_fb_app_messenger.png" width="700" />

-Now you're able to create a Facebook Page Token.
-Just select the Facebook page, where your bot will be available, and copy the token.
+Now you're able to create a Facebook Page Token. (= FACEBOOK_TOKEN from BotMan) Just select the Facebook page, where your bot will be available, and copy the token.
 On your apps dashboard you will also find the Facebook App Secret.
 Copy it as well and put the values in your `.env` file.
 You can chosse the value of `FACEBOOK_VERIFICATION` yourself there.
 We will need that in a short.
+Now all your .env Facebook values should be filled.

 ## Connect BotMan to your Facebook app